aparnak22/CinnamonCinema/README.md

 ## Further feature Enhancements

 4. Support further customisation of the seating plan by allowing variable number of columns in each row.
+5. Customise the row names instead of generating them.
 6. Display seating plan.
 7. Allow user to choose seats.